Lecturer at Washington University in St. Louis

 Data Structures and Algorithms

-A large, co-taught undergraduate course where I have played a meaningful role reshaping CSE 247/2407 for the AI era.
-My focus has been helping students connect theoretical computer science ideas to implementation, problem solving, and durable habits of reasoning.
+A large, co-taught undergraduate course where I have played a meaningful role reshaping CSE 247/2407.
+My focus has been helping students connect mathematical ideas to implementation, practice the kind of reasoning AI tools cannot replace, and leave with more confidence than they arrived with.

 Side project Baseball + modeling